Vocabulary - Vocabulario de inglés

 She packed a big suitcase for her holidays.
 She took everything but the kitchen sink!

-- a kitchen sink drama (GB) = a play or film about family problems at home.
+- a kitchen sink drama (UK) = a play or film about family problems at home.

 I'm tired of watching this kitchen sink drama!